 - Some categories you choose 1 option and some you choose more than 1 favorite.

 - You will then be given your own personalized list of zero point foods.
-The foods are similar to the current Blue or Purple plan with foods you eat and like the most, like eggs, chicken, sweet potatoes or corn being zero points for you.
+The foods are similar to the previous Green, Blue, or Purple plan with foods you eat and like the most, like eggs, chicken, sweet potatoes or corn being zero points for you.

 - You can earn additional points for eating vegetables, steps, exercise, and water intake.
 (This is new!
 Be sure to track vegetable intake and water intake if you aren’t currently.)